 High School - Played two seasons under Skyhawk head coach Kevin McMillan ...
 Helped Gibson County rattle off an undefeated 39-0 season in 2008-09 en route to a district, regional and Tennessee State Championship ...
 Named to the all-district, all-region and all-state teams, while also being named The Jackson Sun All-West Tennessee Player of the Year her senior year ...
 Was a finalist Class AA Miss Basketball Finalist ...
 Averaged 25 points and three steals per game as a senior ...
 Shot 30 percent from 3-point range ...
 Scored 93 points in three games in the state tournament to set a new state record ...
 Scored 19 of 28 points of state title game to lead Lady Pioneers come back from a 19-point deficit.
 Named to the all-district, all-region and all-state teams in addition to being named the regional tournament MVP, while helping the Lady Pioneers win the Class AA state title as a junior.

 Personal - Daughter of Susan Butler ...
 Was ranked among the top 20 in her senior class ...
-Still deciding on a major ...
+Majoring in health and human performance ...
 Is the youngest child of four ...
 Born Nov.
 7, 1991.